 Combination of one morning and one afternoon camp

 Some camps require a $15 materials fee.
-See camp schedule for details.
+See individual camp descriptions for details.

 Learn more about pricing